groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/net/merge-compress-files/merge-7z-files/_index.md

 ---
-title: How to Merge 7z Files using GroupDocs.Merger for .NET
+title: How to Merge 7z Files
-linktitle: How to Merge 7z Files using GroupDocs.Merger for .NET
+linktitle: How to Merge 7z Files
 second_title: GroupDocs.Merger .NET API
 description: Effortlessly merge 7z files using GroupDocs.Merger for .NET.
 Follow our step-by-step guide to combine multiple archives into one seamlessly.
 type: docs